aj-stein-nist/oscal-2023-workshop/docs/pt1_howto.md

 ## The valley of despair

-- IFA has lots of policies and processes
+- IFA has lots of mandatory policies and recommended processes
-- Systems must start, change, or stop through SDLC
+- Systems must start, change, or stop through the IFA SDLC
 - Not just developers create and manage a system
-    - Technical and non-technical staff collaboration is crucial
+    - Technical and non-technical staff must frequently collaborate
-    - They write about what they have and do
+    - They write about what they have and do in the project
-    - They have to keep it current during long development cycles
+    - They have to keep documentation current long SDLC phases

 ---